On the Paradox of Certified Training: Additional Results on Tightness

-In this section, we show the full results of our tightness experiments, one of which (experiment A) was shown in \cref{table:prefetch} and \cref{fig:tightness}.
+We present the complete results of our tightness experiments, one of which (experiment A) was shown in \cref{table:prefetch} and further in \cref{fig:tightness}.

-\paragraph{Setup} We conduct 8 experiments (labeled A-H), varying the dataset (MNIST, FashionMNIST, CIFAR-10), the network (CONV and CONV+, described in \cref{app:hyperparams}, and FC-SMALL, a 100-100-10 fully-connected network), and the training method (standard training, adversarial training with PGD with $\eps=0.1$, and adversarial training with PGD with $\eps=0.3$).
-We use FC-SMALL to be able to include Triangle and Parallelogram, relaxations introduced in \cref{ssec:exp:lp}.
+\para{Setup} We conduct 8 experiments (labeled A-H), varying the dataset (MNIST, FashionMNIST, CIFAR-10), the network (CONV and CONV+, described in \cref{app:hyperparams}, and FC-S, a 100-100-10 fully-connected network), and the training method (natural training, adversarial training with PGD with $\eps=0.1$, and adversarial training with PGD with $\eps=0.3$).
 For PGD, we use 100 steps with step size 0.01.
 We train all models for 200 epochs.
-For PGD with $\eps=0.3$, as necessary for convergence, we use the first 10 epochs as warm-up (standard training), and the following 50 as ramp-up, where we slowly increase the perturbation radius from 0 to $\eps$.
+For PGD with $\eps=0.3$, as necessary for convergence, we use the first 10 epochs as warm-up (natural training), and the following 50 as ramp-up, where we slowly increase the perturbation radius from 0 to $\eps$.
 We use L2 regularization with strength $5\text{e-}{3}$ for experiment E, and $5\text{e-}{5}$ for other experiments.
 The experiments are summarized in \cref{table:tightness:summary}.

-After training the networks, we sample 100 $\epsilon$ values from 0 to 0.07 for standard, 0 to 0.15 for PGD $\eps=0.1$, and 0 to 0.4 for PGD $\eps=0.3$ models.
-For every radius $\eps$, we use each convex relaxation to attempt to certify the examples from the test set.
-For experiments A-E we use all test set examples, while for F-H we use the first 100, as LP-based relaxations (Triangle and Parallelogram) are computationally intensive.
+After training the networks, we sample 100 $\epsilon$ values from 0 to 0.07 for natural, 0 to 0.15 for PGD $\eps=0.1$, and 0 to 0.4 for PGD $\eps=0.3$ models.
+For every radius $\eps$, we use each relaxation to attempt to certify the examples from the test set.
 We calculate the certified robustness of each network under all relaxations, and plot the resulting CR curves.
-The CR curves shown in \cref{fig:tightness} show the results of experiment A. Additionally, we provide the CR curves for experiment F in \cref{fig:tightness:fc3}, to enable visual inspection of the tightness of Triangle and Parallelogram (discussed later in this section).

-Further, we quantify the tightness of each relaxation as CR-AUC, the area under the CR curve, calculated using the trapezoidal rule. \cref{table:prefetch} contains CR-AUC values of the curves from \cref{fig:tightness} (experiment A), and the certified robustness after certified training of the same network with $\eps_{train}=0.3$ (an excerpt from the full results given in \cref{ssec:exp:relaxations}).
+The CR curves shown in \cref{fig:tightness} correspond to the results of experiment A. Further, we quantify the tightness of each relaxation as CR-AUC, the area under the CR curve, calculated using the trapezoidal rule. \cref{table:prefetch} contains CR-AUC values of curves from \cref{fig:tightness} (experiment A), and certified robustness after certified training of the same network with $\eps_{train}=0.3$ (part of results in \cref{ssec:exp:relaxations}).